pipermerriam/ethereum-alarm-clock-docs/docs/scheduling.rst

 Scheduling a call for a contract
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Alternatively, calls can be scheduled by one address to be executed on another
+Alternatively, calls can be scheduled to be executed on other contracts
-address.

 .. note::